cornell-dti/trends-in-web-dev-website/docs/lecture3.md

 #### Code

-Create an folder with empty `package.json` and empty `index.js`.
+Create a folder with empty `package.json` and empty `index.js`.
 Put the downloaded `service-account.json` in this folder.

 Copy the following code into `package.json`.